Error-331/code_tests/docs/bible/links.md

 Come Alive - October 9 (We are not dead in our transgressions; we are alive in the resurrection life of Christ; Arise in the victory of Christ and shake off the old ways of coping that no longer serve you);

+Remembrance - October 10 (If we return to the Lord and obey his law of love, we will awake from the slumber of indifference);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;